qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 Using PyQGIS in standalone scripts
 ----------------------------------

-To start a standalone script, initialize the |qg| resources at the beginning of the script similar to the following code:
+To start a standalone script, initialize the QGIS resources at the beginning of the script similar to the following code:

 ::